 Gift cards are an excellent option when shopping time is tight or you’re struggling to figure out someone’s correct size, individual style or unique taste.
 That said, a gift card stuffed into an envelope can seem a little… well… impersonal.
 Our pretty fold-over gift card case adds the personal touch that says, “I may not know if you prefer bohemian or Burberry, but I know you’re special, and I’ve made this just for you.”
 There are two 4¾” pockets to hold gift cards, cash and/or a handwritten note.
 We’ve even designed two sheets of ten, all-occasion gift tags you can print and cut (that’s 20 total if you’re doing the math).
 They’re perfectly sized to fit in the inner pockets.

 Each pocket has a 2¼” high x 3¾” wide fabric-framed vinyl window, so the recipient can instantly see what goodies they’ve been gifted.

 Don’t forget the two sheets of ten custom-sized gift tags you can use.
-Click on an image below to download the Heart Gift Tags or the Flowers Gift Tags PDF.
-If possible, print on a heavy-weight paper or if your printer can’t handle different types of paper, print on standard printer paper, glue to a heavy backing, then trim to size.
+Click on an image below to download the Heart Gift Tags and/or the Flowers Gift Tags PDF.
+If possible, print on a heavy-weight paper or, if your printer can’t handle different types of paper, print on standard printer paper, glue to a heavy backing, then trim to size.

-As the title states, these cute little cases are an awesome option for scraps or leftover layer cakes and fat quarters., but the design also works well with small yardages when you set up for an assembly line of multiple cases.
-That way, you can mix and match between the cases, using leftovers from one for the inside pocket frames on another, and can make the most of the packaged binding.
+These cute little cases are an awesome option for scraps or leftover layer cakes and fat quarters, but the design also works well with small yardages when you set up for an assembly line of multiple cases.
+That way, you can mix and match between the cases, using leftovers from one for the inside pocket frames on another – making the most of the packaged binding.

 We originally used three fabrics from the High Street collection by Lily Ashbury for Moda Fabrics from our stash.
 Any quilting weight cotton would work great.
 You might have just want you need in your own stash to make one or two… or more today!